Harold Krikke

-Hans Ronald "Harold" Krikke (born 1967) is a widely recognized scientist in Closed Loop Supply Chains.
+Hans Ronald "Harold" Krikke (born 1967) is a widely recognized scientist working in the closed loop supply chain field.

 Education and career

-He studied Industrial Engineering and Management at University of Twente in Enschede.
+Krikke studied Industrial Engineering and Management at University of Twente in Enschede.
 He completed his Ph.D. in 1998 in the field of reverse logistics and subsequently he worked as an assistant professor at Erasmus University Rotterdam and as a business consultant at Tebodin.

 Between 2001 and 2005 Krikke worked as a project manager at CentER Applied Research and in 2005 he was appointed associate professor at the Tilburg School of Economics and Business.
 In April 2008 Krikke became the professor of Closed Loop Supply Chains at Open University Netherlands.

 In 2010, he became the Durabilit Professor of Closed Loop Supply Chains at the Open University Netherlands.

 Expertise

-Since 1994 Krikke has conducted research in the field of reverse logistics and specifically the Closed Loop Supply Chain and its relationship with Purchasing, Product Life Cycle Management and Sales & Marketing.
+Since 1994 Krikke has conducted research in the field of reverse logistics and specifically on the concept of a closed loop supply chain and its relationship with purchasing procedures, product life cycle management, sales and marketing.

 Closed loop supply chains

-A Closed Loop Supply Chain recovers and reuses all the materials that are involved in the production process, including the final product itself along with its packaging.
+A closed loop supply chain recovers and reuses all the materials that are involved in the production process, including the final product itself along with its packaging.
 Steps toward achieving that state involve reducing material flows, thereby reducing and limiting carbon footprint, CO_{2} emissions and waste.
 To manage a closed-loop supply chain optimally, three things are vital.
 First, match the type of return with the appropriate supply chain.
 Second, adopt modular reuse, to recover maximal value.
 Third, the value of re-use data may in some cases be higher than the value of the returns.

 According to the closed loop supply chain methodology a product first needs to enter into the re-use loop, then into the remanufacturing loop, and finally in the recycling loop.